 The grades used to meet our entry requirements must include:

 - A Levels: no specific A Level subjects required.
-GCSEs: English at grade C or 6 and Mathematics at grade C or 4.
-(Revised 17/5/2019 to reduce the Mathematics grade to C or 4, this is accepted but students will be expected to undertake and pass a top-up Mathematics course whilst on-programme in order to satisfy SSSC registration requirements.
+GCSEs: English at grade C or 4 and Mathematics at grade C or 4.
+(Revised 17/5/2019 to reduce the Mathematics grade to C or 4 and remove the need for a top-up Mathematics course.)

 Fitness to practise

 Please consult the HEOPS website for additional fitness to practice guidelines for this programme:

 We welcome applications from students studying a wide range of international qualifications.